About this page

 The models can be run with various scenarios and the sensitivity of the climate to different factors estimated.
 The amounts of carbon dioxide, methane, sulphur dioxide and other gases can be varied and the different responses calculated and compared with observation.

-Taken from IPCC Panel 1 Assessment Report 4, Chapter 9 (2007), This shows the results of climate simulations when anthropogenic greenhouse gases are not included.
+Taken from IPCC Panel 1 Assessment Report 4, Chapter 9 (2007).
+This shows the results of climate simulations when increases in anthropogenic greenhouse gases are not included.
 The solid black line shows how air temperatures have actually changed since 1900.
 The blue lines show model simulations with the average shown as a solid blue line.

-Models can be run with more variants of the scenarios.
-However, there is scope to improve models but this will require further research to model better effects of feedbacks, especially cloud.
+First, these scenarios can be refined.
+Secondly, there is scope to improve models but this will require further research to model better the effects of feedbacks, especially cloud.

 Operational weather forecast models are run as ensembles.
 The initial conditions are varied slightly to account for uncertainties is the data analysis.
-A similar technique can be used with climate models, see http://www.climateprediction.net/climate-science/climate-ensembles/ .
+A similar technique can be used with climate models, see Quantification of modelling uncertainties in a large ensemble of climate change simulation

 What should we do about climate change?